The Words of God

 A student of the Scriptures is necessarily a student of words.
 It is not possible for the seeker to find the full richness conveyed by the Scriptural accounts unless he first discovers the meanings of the words used.
 We are not referring to the English words, but to the words used in the original languages.

-In the Greek manuscripts of the New Testament, for example, one frequently finds a Greek word which requires an English sentence, or even a paragraph, to bring out its meaning (Tibbs' note: more likely "an English phrase" and never "a paragraph").
+In the Greek manuscripts of the New Testament, for example, one frequently finds a Greek word which requires an English sentence, or even a paragraph, to bring out its meaning.
 Since Biblical translations are held to a minimum of words, much meaning can be lost.
 At times, then, a translation may be brief to the point of obscuring the full meaning.
 A verse illustrating this states that it is God's intention "to sum up" all things in Christ (Eph 1:10 NAS).
 One finds that the word briefly translated as "to sum up" means "to bring back to, and to gather around, the main point."
 A Greek preposition used therein points back to a previous condition where no separation existed (Vincent, Vol. III).
 This verse carries the implication that at some point in prehistory we were not separated from Christ, but that a separation occurred and a reunification with Christ is Divinely willed.
 The richness of meaning of this verse is sacrificed by the brevity of the translation.
 Translations with brevity in mind inevitably leave out some of the meaning and alter some of the rest.

 Let us turn now to the challenge of making a word-for-word translation.
 Upon comparing one language with another one finds that the meanings of words and the mental images they evoke seldom correspond exactly.
 Accordingly, it is often not a simple task for a translator to render a New Testament phrase in Koine Greek (an amalgam of Greek dialects, during the time of the Roman Empire, that replaced classical Greek) into an English phrase having exactly the same meaning.
 The task is made even more difficult if the Greek word is thought to have a special meaning in the New Testament different from its meaning everywhere else in the Greek language.
 This remarkable supposition invites previously held doctrinal beliefs to enter into the translation of the documents from which those very beliefs are alleged to have come, a kind of circular illogic which renders the beliefs unreliable.